etc1290/Stembase/log.md

 	40. Add ellipsis effect at all monitored name
 	43. Rename function should update all monitored groups -- finished
+	44. Check if the change of rename function would affect Stemdb.db -- finished
+	45. Apply fake chain to every backend function accepted array input

 ---
 	## 2023.07.05		version 0.7.7.7